yangwuqi/MIT6.824/README.md

 The git clone code for 6.824 is: git clone git://g.csail.mit.edu/6.824-golabs-2018 6.824

-Due to the 6.824 documents has already been translated by others, I decide to translate the annotations in the source code.
+Since the 6.824 documents has already been translated by others, I decide to translate the annotations in the source code.